 1. Writing Tools

 Obviously, you need some form of writing implement.
-But let me put this out there: You do not need a Tombow Dual Brush Pen.
+But let me put this out there: You do not need to splurge on Akashiya pens — or even just Tombow Dual Brush Pens.

 2. Decent Paper

 The second thing you need is paper — duh.
 We need to put down our ink and paint somewhere, right?

 Yes, you should use smooth paper.
 It helps your brush pens last longer before they fray.
 Plus your paint is less likely to feather all over.
 But you don’t need to splurge on Rhodia pads.

 Muji and Campus both have loose leaf papers that are really smooth and friendly.
 Printer paper can also be brush pen friendly — I use PaperOne Digital 100gsm paper, but many other artists recommend this HP Laserjet 32lb paper.

 Besides your basic supplies, you also need some guidance.
 I started by lettering on grid paper and it was one huge mess.
 That’s where guide sheets, practice sheets and exemplars help tons.